Quasi-condensation of bilayer excitons in a periodic potential

 Figure 1.d illustrates the phases potentially accessible in our experiments: for small $U/J$, realized in the limit of vanishing lattice depth, a quasi-condensate phase marked by quasi-long range order in the spatial and temporal coherence is expected \cite{Salomon_2010,Prokofeev_2018}.
-On the other hand, for a deep lattice potential, i.e. for large $U$/$J$, one possibly enters the regime where a Mott-insulating (MI) phase is energetically favourable.
-Let us then note that for our 3 $\mu$m period lattice potential we only have access to high-filling factors, with around 100 excitons per site.
-The various realisations of MI phases, obtained by varying the number of excitons per lattice site by one unit, are signalled by their energy separation quantised in units of $U$=$(\hbar^2/4\pi m_X a_0^2) \sim$4 is a dimensionless parameter quantifying dipolar interactions between excitons \cite{Dang_2020}.
-For our experimental conditions we deduce that $U\sim$$k_B T_b$, so that Mott phases are not energetically protected and thermal occupation of higher bands of the periodic lattice cannot be neglected.
+On the other hand, for a deep lattice potential, i.e. for large $U$/$J$, one possibly enters the regime where a Mott-insulating phase (MI), defined by the same fixed number of excitons per lattice site, is energetically favourable.
+We then note that MI phases are protected since their minimum excitation, resulting from an exciton hoping between two lattice sites, has an energy cost equal to $U$=$(\hbar^2/4\pi m_X a_0^2) \sim$4 is a dimensionless parameter quantifying dipolar interactions between excitons \cite{Dang_2020}.
+For our experimental conditions we deduce that $U\sim$$k_B T_b$.
+Then MI phases are not accessible due to thermal excitations.
+Moreover, let us note that for our device we only have access to high-filling factors, with around 100 excitons per site.

 We now turn to discuss our experimental results in these different regimes.
 Let us start with the quasi-condensate regime at vanishing $U/J$, by setting $V_0$ to 0.
 In this situation, we studied the degree of spatial and temporal coherence of the photoluminescence radiated by our device using a Mach-Zehnder interferometer where the photoluminescence field $\psi$ is recombined with itself, after a variable time delay $\tau$, or a spatial displacement $\textbf{r}$ are introduced.
 Measuring the interference contrast at the interferometer output, we directly deduced the amplitude of the first-order correlation function $|g^{(1)}(\textbf{r},\tau)|\sim|\langle \psi^*(\textbf{r}_i,t)\psi(\textbf{r}_i+\textbf{r},t+\tau)\rangle_{r_i,t}|$.
 Here $\langle ... \rangle_{r_i,t}$ denotes the average over $t$, i.e. over the number of realisations accumulated to produce one interferogram, as well as the average over the positions $\textbf{r}_i$ where the fringe contrast is evaluated, typically of the order of 10 $\mu$m to compute the contrast from 3 fringes (Fig.2.a-b).